Incidents during the July 2020 Armenian–Azerbaijani clashes: Major incidents

 On 21 July in Los Angeles, a violent clash between Armenian protesters and Azerbaijani counter-protesters erupted in front of the Azerbaijani consulate, resulting in the injury an officer.
 LAPD said one person was arrested on suspicion of assault on a police officer.
 The demonstration was organized by ANCAWR.
 Demonstration organizer Alex Galitsky told that he was not aware of any injuries, but said there had been "small scuffles breaking out."
 Nasimi Aghayev, Consul General of Azerbaijan in Los Angeles reported that "seven people were injured and five were hospitalized as a result of attacks by Armenian protesters".
-In his letter to Azerbaijani Consulate, Mayor of Los-Angeles Eric Garcetti had strongly condemned the "action of those who resorted for violence" and promised the City “will continue to work to ensure" the safety of Azerbaijani-American community.
+Galitsky says the violence began when “an Azerbaijani protester assaulted a female Armenian protester, knocking her out with a flag pole while she was in her car.”
+In his letter to Azerbaijani Consulate, Mayor of Los-Angeles Eric Garcetti condemned the "action of those who resorted for violence" and promised the City “will continue to work to ensure" the safety of Azerbaijani-American community.
+However, Garrcetti also tweeted in support of Los Angeles' Armenian community, calling Azerbaijan's threats against Armenia "provocative and dangerous."
 According to LAPD, demonstrators "were protesting acts of aggression toward Armenia by Azerbaijan, when a counter-protest began and an altercation occurred".
 Three people were injured.
 Police are investigating the incident as a hate crime.